 Often times the founder will serve on the initial board of directors, which manages the nonprofit.
 The board safeguards the public’s interest to ensure that the organization operates in accordance with its mission and the purpose for which it was granted tax-exempt status and protects the assets of the nonprofit.

-As a member of the board of directors, a founder usually has the same responsibilities as other board members.
-While a founder may feel closer to the organization that she helped to form, a founder usually has no ownership rights regarding the nonprofit corporation.
+If the founder is a member of the board of directors, a founder usually has the same responsibilities as other board members.
+While a founder may feel closer to the organization that they helped to form, a founder usually has no ownership rights regarding the nonprofit corporation.

 Again, this the duties of boards of directors are set out by each state.
 You need to check with your state laws regarding this.